Devil in the Flesh (1947 film)

 Devil in the Flesh (Le diable au corps) is a 1947 French romantic drama film directed by Claude Autant-Lara, based on the 1923 novel of the same name by Raymond Radiguet.
 The film stars Micheline Presle and Gérard Philipe, with Palau, Jean Varas, Jacques Tati, Denise Grey and Jean Debucourt in supporting roles.

 It was shot at the Boulogne Studios and Neuilly Studios and on location at a number of places around the city.
 The film's sets were designed by the art director Max Douy.

 Premise

 In France during World War I, nurse Marthe waits for her husband, Jacques, while he fights on the front lines.
 The lonely Marthe begins a tempestuous affair with 17-year-old François, with whom she had a dalliance before marrying Jacques.
 Jealous François struggles with the fact that Marthe is married, while she tries to prove her devotion to her young, hotheaded lover.
-Things become even more complex when Marthe becomes pregnant with François' baby.
+Things become even more complex when Marthe becomes pregnant with François's baby.